 Sometimes, no matter how careful you are, some soil in your garden will get too wet and become stagnant.
 I’ve had this happen to many potted plants such as my Kaffir lime tree, as well as my worm bin.
 Because of this, I wanted to know the best ways to dry out the waterlogged soil.
 So, I did some research to find out more.

-To dry out garden soil quickly, it’s best to provide it with more sunlight, ventilation, drainage, or use absorbents such as newspaper.
-If those don’t help, try repotting the plant for better drainage and adding organic drying matter like sand or perlite.
+To dry out soil quickly, provide it with more sunlight, ventilation, drainage, or use absorbents such as newspaper.
+If those don’t help, turn and aerate the soil or try repotting the plant for better drainage and adding organic drying matter like sand.
 Generally, wait for the soil to dry before watering it again.

 So, while these are a few of the ways you can dry out the soil, what are some more details, and how long does it take for soggy soil to be fixed?
 Let’s take a closer look.